jncraton/em9/README.md

 # em9 ![build status](https://api.travis-ci.org/jncraton/em9.png)

-A simple text editor.
+A simple text editor using modern GUI keybindings.
 The name "nano" was already taken, so I went with em9 (E to the minus 9).

 My goal is for em9 to be able edit a text file effectively and do nothing else.
 It will not: